All Episodes

 We get out of Iraq to the troops start actually leaving the country tonight if Lamont wins.

-August surprise, it's just one kook winning one Democrat primary in a tiny little blue state.
+August surprise, it's just one Kook winning one Democrat primary in a tiny little blue state.

 Yep, yep, yep, yep.

-Uh it could be the difference, who knows.
+It could be the difference, who knows?

-I mean, he doesn't matter minding his own business, trying to retain his seat in the Senate and stand by his principles and so forth, and they put him on the Huffington Post in Blackface.
+But it just, I mean, poor Joe, I mean, just matter of minding his own business, trying to retain his seat in the Senate and stand by his principles and so forth.

 It's really tough out there in life.